Installing PITLAKQ#

 conda config --add channels hydrocomputing

-Creating a conda environment
+Create a conda environment by typing:

 Answer “Yes” to the question(s) and type enter.